hugdora/INCIDENT-RESPONSE-LINUX-ESCALATION-DATA-EXFILTRATION/docs/attack_simulation_steps.md

 - File access to `.secret_data/employee_records.txt`

 - Script execution followed by file deletion

+- File copy activity from home directory to `/tmp/.stage`

 ---

 These signals are intentionally generated to support detection and investigation during the incident response phase.